LuisParedes1/Concu/README.md

 # Arquitectura Cliente-Servidor

-El Cliente es aquel que solicita request
+El Cliente es aquel que solicita request.

 El Servidor es aquel que responde a los request

-Working: A request is sent from client to server in the form of a web URL as HTTP GET or POST or PUT or DELETE request.
+**Working**: A request is sent from client to server in the form of a web URL as HTTP GET or POST or PUT or DELETE request.
 After that, a response comes back from the server in the form of a resource which can be anything like HTML, XML, Image, or JSON.
 But now JSON is the most popular format being used in Web Services.

 ![Cliente-Servidor](image.png)